This page introduces my thoughts and experiments with easy to build and easy to install greenhouses.

 These are crawl-through houses.
 Also called 'hoop houses', but i prefer the name arch-houses.
 My '09 kale was not even half as good as in better years, of the past, but it has been worth the low cost investment in steel and plastic.
 Ground freezes less than expected inside, allowing one to continue digging leaks and potatoes.

 Above is yet another variation of plastic sheet over steel rod.
 It's a much older frame experiment.
+The season was early spring.
 Originally it was a study of using only quarter-inch-thick steel rings.
 Later some 3/8" rebar (number 3 rebar) arches were added, because it was too minimalist.
-(In my study to reduce and minimal-ize the steel framework).
-The season was early spring.
+My experiments always included some study of applied-minimization in search for potential efficiency.
+How might the experimental design work in a more advanced and a civilized world?
 The fact is, that domes can be made with simple lengths of rebar.
 Below shows March wind effects, as leaves in the woods have not budded yet.
 Very simple covering with 20X20 ft of 6mil PE plastic sheet.
 Held down by stones and logs.
 Note that plain, out of the box plastic sheeting is used without re-seaming, without concern over loose folds.
 This page focuses on rough and ready cost savings.

 Even in the winter, projects can proceed.
 Keep's one active and with ice and snow covering your garden space.
 Simply use a short piece of rebar as an 'ice-pick' like chisel.
 Pound your way through the frozen ground.
 (This should not be so difficult in an established growing soil).
 Then insert a series of arched rebar lengths.
 (I'll add some demo pictures on rebar bending, though intuition should go a long way for you).
 Call them 'hoops' if you prefer, except that the word hoop is defined as full-circle rings.
 Cover with a sheet to accelerate the spring thaw for a few garden beds.
 Get an early start this spring, as temperate climates offer short growing seasons.
 There is no time to loose.
 Too many warm climates are draught ridden, be thankful in wet, cool climates.
 Plan for your well being, take greenhouse action.